Editor's Overall Rating?

 It was originally introduced in 2016 after being featured in Dragon’s Den.

 Since then, this product has been in high demand in both the USA, UK and Germany.
+It is a patented product and was designed by the inventor, Craig Knott, after he experienced some break-ins of his property whilst on holiday.

 We have used this across some of our own properties and we offer an in-depth review so you can work out if this is something could improve your home security.